Download Call for Papers PDF Here Seattle CFP FINAL

 Conference Audience

-ACRC typically welcomes over 800 attendees from across the United States and around the world.
+ACRC typically welcomes over 1,000 attendees from across the US and around the world.
 Conference attendees are practitioners, clinicians, administrators, directors, evaluators, lived experts, researchers, students, program managers, supervisors, policymakers, model developers, and innovators who support quality and effectiveness in mental and behavioral health services to children, youth, and families.
 Cross-sector content applies to child welfare, juvenile justice, education, and mental and behavioral health leaders interested in research, policy, and practice.

 Summary of Process